Blog written by a Technical Engineer at Nimbox.

 Whenever I get stuck for ideas on where to begin with a technical issue, I tend to remember Mark Russinovich quoting David Solomon in one of his Sysinternals TECHED sessions; “when in doubt, run Process Monitor!”
 Pro Tip: I suggest watching some of the sessions as you’ll learn a whole lot about Wininternals; I’ll link in some stuff from him at the end of this blog.

 So what was the issue?
 Our MD asked me to look at an issue with an Apache server running Windows Server 2008 R2.
 The server was running Apache 2.2.22, and a certain process was hitting the disk quite heavily, slowing the site rendering speed.
-We knew of the high disk write counts after a quick look using perfmon.exe.
+We knew of the high disk activity, write counts after a quick look using perfmon.exe.

 As a starting tool on Windows I also use Performance Monitor (perfmon.exe) and Resource Monitor (perfmon.exe /res) and I particularly enjoy the Data Collector Sets (DCS)* that you can use as filters, but I’m more of a Sysinternals guy when it comes to analysis.